Víctor Griffith: Club career

 Griffith made his professional debut with Santos Guápiles in a 4-2 Liga FPD win over Limón F.C. on 3 March 2019.

+On 10 January 2025, Griffith joined Scottish Premiership club St Johnstone on an eighteen-month contract.

 International career

 Griffith debuted with the Panama national team in a friendly 1-0 win over Costa Rica on 10 October 2020.